twcc/man-vip/GD-VCS-main _en.md

 * Click “Virtual Disk Service” on the service list to enter the “Virtual Disk Service”.
 On the Volume management page, click " ＋CREATE”

-* Fill in the name, description, whether this Volume is a new creation or a restoration from a snapshot, size, and disk type.
+* Fill in the name, description, whether this Volume is a new creation or a restoration from a snapshot, size, and disk type  (HDD or SSD).
 Click “NEXT: REVIEW & CREATE>”.

 ![](https://cos.twcc.ai/SYS-MANUAL/uploads/upload_028434b34a422eeaa629497f3c66741e.png)